|

 Think outside the bread

-Don’t just rely on regular old sandwich bread for that trusty sandwich.
-Get creative and swap out the sandwich bread for tortillas, pita bread, mini bagels, slider rolls, mini croissants, or even hot dog buns.
-Hot dog buns are perfect for making mini sub sandwiches!
-Develop a rotating menu – once you find items you kids enjoy, develop a 2-4 week rotating menu.
+Develop a rotating menu – once you find items your kids enjoy, develop a 2-4 week rotating menu.
 It makes it easier to get the shopping done once you have a set plan.
-Then every few months you can always change it up.
-Here is a sample of a 1 week menu.
+Then, every few months, you can always change it up.
+Here is a sample of a 1-week of school lunch ideas.

-• 1/2 pita filled with shredded mozzarella, pepperoni and pizza sauce
+- 1/2 pita filled with shredded mozzarella, pepperoni, and pizza sauce

-• Easy chicken salad on a mini croissant
+- Easy chicken salad on a mini croissant

-• Ham and Swiss cheese sliders on rolls
+- Ham and Swiss cheese sliders on rolls

 Buy in Bulk

-Instead of buying individually packed items for lunch, buy in bulk and package the items yourself.
-Use snack sized zipper bags to package up items such as pretzels, trail mix, baby carrots, crackers, mini muffins, etc. You can use small plastic containers with lids for items such as canned fruit, applesauce, yogurt, peanut butter, hummus, pudding, etc. Use a square sandwich container to make homemade snacks with squares of cheese, meat, and crackers.
-This is not only great for lunches, but also great for after school snacks too!
+You can use small plastic containers with lids for items such as canned fruit, applesauce, yogurt, cottage cheese, nut butters, hummus, pudding, etc. Use a square sandwich container to make homemade snacks with squares of cheese, meat, and crackers.
+This is not only great for lunches but also great for after-school snacks too!

 Pack a well-rounded lunch